Match# 192512 (Burrell @ CoxHealth)

 Training Opportunities

-CoxHealth: Interns in the inpatient psychiatric units will spend time on our adult units as well as our child-adolescent unit.
-They will be part of a treatment team that includes psychiatrists, psychologists, nurses, various therapists, and technicians.
-In both areas, interns can expect to be involved in individual, group, and/or family therapies.
+CoxHealth: Interns in the inpatient psychiatric units will have the opportunity to spend time on our adult units, geriatric unit, and/or child-adolescent unit.
+They will be part of a treatment team that includes psychiatrists, psychologists, nurses, recreational therapists, social workers, and technicians.
+Interns can expect to be involved in individual, group, and/or family therapies.

 Burrell Behavioral Health: Dual Track interns will work with their assigned supervisor to complete outpatient psychological evaluations.
 Burrell provides training on a comprehensive battery that may include clinical interview, record review, gathering collateral information, and assessment of intellectual functioning, achievement, personality (objective and projective), symptom validity, and adaptive functioning.